-Pursuant to 24 Del.C. §2506(a)(1), the Delaware Board of Pharmacy has proposed revisions to its rules and regulations.
+The Board has proposed several amendments to its rules and regulations.
 The definition of "compounding" is revised to specify that reconstitution of oral solutions is not considered compounding.
 Rules 6.4 and 11.2.8, pertaining to "Customized Patient Medication Packages" are amended.
 In particular, Rule 6.4 states that such packaging of controlled substances is prohibited.
 Rule 14.0, pertaining to the administration of injectable medications, is amended to encompass registered interns and pharmacy students, with the requirement that registered interns and pharmacy students must be directly supervised by a licensed pharmacist who is approved for injectable administration.
 Registered interns and pharmacy students shall also be required to complete continuing education in this area of practice.
 Rule 14.0 is also revised for greater clarity.